AhmedHuruse/AhmedHuruse/README.md

 ## Objective

-My journey in Information Technology has led me to develop a passion for cybersecurity, cloud computing archtecture, and software devolopment.
+My journey in Information Technology has led me to develop a passion for cybersecurity, cloud computing architecture, and software development.
 I am now eager to transition into these fields.
 I am currently looking for a tier 1 cybersecurity analyst/engineer role.

 ## Skills